 A Citi banking relationship is helpful too, but not required.
 The credit limit you’re assigned is based on your personal credit score, and how much income your small business generates.

 The card also earns 2X American Airlines miles per $1 spent on American Airlines purchases and select business categories, including car rentals, cell phone, and gas stations.
-Plus you get a free checked bag on domestic flights for yourself and up to 4 companions on the same itinerary!
+Plus you get a free checked bag on domestic flights for yourself and up to 4 companions on the same itinerary.
 You’ll also get preferred boarding on American Airlines operated flights.

 Other Considerations When Applying for Small Business Credit Cards

 It helps to have a relationship with the bank before you apply, like another credit card or a checking account.
 If you really want to keep your expenses separate, you might consider opening up a small business checking account with the bank, too.
 Having a business banking relationship is not a requirement for getting a credit card.
 So you’re eligible to apply for small business credit cards, even if you don’t make deposits for your business at the bank that issues the card.